 Form means essence, which is a thing’s defining characteristic.
 For a chair, its defining characteristic would be its shape, a shape that can be sat on.
 However, the essence of a human is not merely its shape.
 Aristotle claimed the defining feature of a human being is the ability to reason.
 Aristotle claimed that the soul was the formal cause of the body.

 Formal causation is unscientific.
-Bacon argued that form was a metaphysical matter, not an empirical one.
-He gave the illustration of the ‘whiteness’ of snow and explained how science could investigate how snow results from air and water, but this only tells us about its efficient cause, not the form of ‘whiteness’, which is thus not a scientific matter.
+F. Bacon was called the father of empiricism for establishing the modern scientific method.
+He claimed that formal causation is a metaphysical matter that was beyond empiricial study.
+He gave the illustration of the ‘whiteness’ of snow and explained how science could investigate how snow results from air and water, but this only tells us about its efficient cause, not its colour, the form of ‘whiteness’, which is beyond scientific investigation.
+So Bacon thought that form existed, but Aristotle was wrong to think science could study it it.

-Modern science goes further in its rejection of formal causation.
-The idea that colour is a ‘form’ of an object is now much better understood to be a matter of the activity of particles like atoms and photons.
+Modern science goes much further than Bacon in its rejection of formal causation, arguing that we have no reason to think it exists at all.
+The idea that colour is a ‘formal cause’ of an object is now much better understood to be a matter of the activity of particles like atoms and photons, which can be fully explained through efficient and material causation.
+So what Aristotle thought of as ‘form’ actually reduces to material and efficient causation.

-For Aristotle, the form of a human is a rational soul, but most neuroscientists would claim that rationality reduces to brain processes.
-So what Aristotle thought of as ‘form’, actually reduces to material structure.
+For Aristotle, the form of a human is a rational soul, but most neuroscientists would claim that rationality reduces to material brain structure and its physical processes.
+So again, what Aristotle thought of as ‘form’, actually reduces to material structure.
 There appears to be no room left in modern science for formal or final causation.

 However, there is scientific evidence at least linking the brain to reason, since if the brain is damaged then reason and other mental faculties can be damaged too.
 Since there is so much about the brain we don’t understand, it’s more reasonable to think that mental faculties like reason are reducible to the material causation of brain processes in a way we don’t yet understand, rather than requiring some other type of physical explanation such as Aristotelian form since there is no evidence for that.